-Nissan Ariya deliveries were scheduled to begin mid-2021 (May-August 2021), with Japan as the first market.
-However, due to component shortage, the first units will come out “this winter (December 2021-February 2022),” Nissan revealed in the announcement of a limited-edition model on June 4, 2021.
-Moreover, the company has pushed back customer deliveries of the Ariya in the United States to 2022.
+Nissan Ariya deliveries were scheduled to begin in mid-2021, with Japan as the first market.
+However, due to component shortage, the first units arrived in the home market this year.
+Moreover, the company has pushed back customer deliveries of the Ariya in the United States to the final months of 2022.

 Here’s what we know so far about the upcoming Nissan electric car.

 The Nissan Ariya looks like no other Nissan model on the market, and that’s because it follows a new design theme – “Timeless Japanese Futurism.”
 The all-electric SUV-coupe exudes powerfulness with grace and simplicity, easily relatable to Japanese designs.
 A sleek silhouette and smooth, seamless surfaces make it look built to cut through the air with a breeze.